 The Rest of My Recommendations Below

 I start with normal camera recommendations for normal people who just want great pictures, then get to suggestions for dedicated photographers, and end with great gift suggestions.

 Click the links (or photos) for detailed individual reviews.

-If you find this page helpful, you can help me keep helping you by using the links I've provided to Adorama, Amazon, B&H Photo Video and J&R when you get anything, regardless of the country in which you live.
+If you find this page helpful, you can help me keep helping you by using these links to approved sources when you get anything, regardless of the country in which you live.
 Most of these places ship internationally, and if you are outside the USA, B&H Photo Video even has a calculator which shows the final, total cost to-your-door including taxes, shipping and duties before you complete the order.

 I've been buying my own gear from Adorama and B&H Photo Video since the mid-1970s and have had nothing but great service and the lowest prices, which is why I recommend them so highly.
 Using these links costs you nothing (and probably saves you money), gets you the same great service I've enjoyed myself, and most importantly, is what helps me keep adding to this website for everyone's benefit.

 Cameras have nothing to do with taking great pictures.
 To take great pictures, you have to know How to Take Great Pictures.
 If you know what you're doing, all a better camera does is make it easier, faster and more convenient to take great pictures.

 The pictures you take depend on you, not on your camera.
 Just as your signature is uniquely your own no matter what sort of pen you use, it's the same with pictures and cameras.
 If you want to take better pictures, your efforts are better spent learning how to take better pictures, not in buying new cameras.

 Best Serious Cameras (DSLRs) top